What Is A Duchenne Smile? The Difference Between A Real Smile And A Fake One

 Another type of smile is paradoxically called the "miserable smile."
 This is a smile that can be used to mask deep pain.
 These smiles may be common among those living with depression and similar long-term mental illnesses.

 Something called a "qualifier smile" can be used when delivering bad news.
-It's a kind of apology, a sweet, sad smile that says, "I'm sorry I have to tell you this."
+This facial expression is a kind of apology, a sweet, sad smile that says, "I'm sorry I have to tell you this."
 It can be especially common in customer service or among people who don't know each other very well.

 Another ubiquitous smile can be the "flirtatious smile."
 The famous Mona Lisa painting is the most famous for its subtle, flirtatious smile.